Dennis Sinnott - Music Industry Consultant.

-In 1976, he was promoted to Head of Copyright at EMI Music Publishing.
-This included Keith Prowse, The Peter Maurice Music Co, Macmelodies, Ardmore & Beechwood, World Wide Copyrights, Francis Day & Hunter, Robbins, Screen Gems, Metromedia, New York Times Music, Music of the Times, Combine Music, Al Gallico Music, and several hundred additional publishers making it the largest international music publishing group in the world.
+In 1975, he was promoted to Head of Copyright at EMI Music Publishing.
+This included Keith Prowse, The Peter Maurice Music Company, Macmelodies, Ardmore & Beechwood, World Wide Copyrights, Francis Day & Hunter, Robbins, Screen Gems, Metromedia, New York Times Music, Music of the Times, Combine Music, Al Gallico Music, and several hundred additional publishers, making it the largest international music publishing group in the world.

-Dennis was responsible for the protection of EMI Music publishing's intellectual property rights - a repertoire of over one million works ranging from classical to rock, pop to ballad, country to reggae, opera to stage, old-time musical hall, drama, film theme, background and incidental music for television, radio, cinema and modern songs of all types.
-He was considered a top specialist in licensing domestically and globally, in particular synchronization, advertising, grand rights for stage musicals and all major forms of commercial publication.
+Dennis was responsible for the protection of EMI Music's intellectual property rights - a repertoire of over one million works ranging from classical to rock, pop to ballad, country to reggae, opera to stage, old-time musical hall, drama, film theme, background and incidental music for television, radio, cinema and modern songs of all types.
+He is considered a top specialist in licensing domestically and globally, in particular synchronization, advertising, grand rights for stage musicals and all major forms of commercial publication.

-In 1977 Dennis accepted a Directorship at Velvet Music, Orange Publishing Ltd and Milmarsh Music Ltd where he signed new and successful writers, internationally, and participated in several global conferences including Midem.
+In 1977 Dennis accepted a Directorship at Velvet Music, Orange Publishing Ltd and Milmarsh Music Ltd where he signed new and successful writers, globally, and participated in several international conferences including Midem.
 Some of the many acts signed to Orange were John Miles ("Music Was My First Love") Nigel Benjamin, English Assassin, Chip Hawkes (of the Tremeloes and father of Chesney Hawkes), Ritchie Hale & the Stormers ("Punkski"), Cock Sparrer, the Little Roosters, Kenny Ball and many others.
-In 1983 he formed Christel Music Ltd for the purposes of administering companies and providing a consultancy service to the music publishing, and record industry as a whole.
+In 1983 he formed Christel Music Ltd for the purpose of administering companies and providing a coaching service for music publishers, and the record industry as a whole.

-To date, Dennis has represented organizations throughout the world, securing major licensing deals, settled copyright issues, and has negotiated record, publishing, management and production agreements for artists such as Jamiroque (Jason Kay) for Re-Elect the President and EMI, John Miles at Night of the Proms and the Tina Turner tour, Rick Wakeman for PXM and EMI, Jeff Calvert (writer and producer of "Barbados" and "I Lost My Heart To A Starship Trooper" vis Sarah Brightman), Peter Moss (composer of the tv series Grange Hill, Freddie Starr Showcase and the Huddlines with Roy Hudd - BBC), Jane McDonald (tv series - the Cruise; Star For a Night), and hundreds more.
+To date, Dennis has represented organizations throughout the world, securing major licensing deals, solving copyright issues, and not least, negotiating record, publishing, management and production agreements for artists such as Jamiroque (Jason Kay) for Re-Elect the President and EMI, John Miles at Night of the Proms,the Tina Turner tour, Rick Wakeman for PXM and EMI, Jeff Calvert (writer and producer of "Barbados" and "I Lost My Heart To A Starship Trooper" vis Sarah Brightman), Peter Moss (composer of the tv series Grange Hill, Freddie Starr Showcase and the Huddlines with Roy Hudd - BBC), Jane McDonald (tv series - the Cruise; Star For a Night), and hundreds more.

 Dennis also specializes in evaluating copyrights, and is a technical consultant in the formation of publishing, management, record, and production companies.